Consent2Go Q&A

 Do emails go to both parents / secondary contacts for youth members?

 Yes.
-Once the profile has been updated with Parent/Guardian 2 profile information, then email alerts go to that contact as the same time as Parent/Guardian 1.
+Once the profile has been updated with the Parent/Guardian 2 profile information, then email alerts go to that contact as the same time as Parent/Guardian 1.

 How does emailing work for Rover Scouts or youth who don’t use parent contacts?